Putting LGBT Issues on the UN Agenda

 - Meetings with UN expert

-- Submitting information for Special Procedures’ thematic report
+- Submitting information for Special Procedures’ thematic reports

 - Sending appeals and information on specific cases for communications and pushing for press release